-- 256. Virtually identical statements to those set forth in ¶255 above were contained in all of Exxon's Form 10-K and Form 10-Q filings with the SEC throughout the Class Period, all of which included SEC Certifications signed by Defendants Tillerson and Swiger, and all but two of which included SEC Certifications signed by Defendant Rosenthal.
+269. Virtually identical statements to those set forth above were contained in all of Exxon's Form 10-K and Form 10-Q filings with the SEC throughout the Relevant Period, all of which included SEC Certifications signed by Defendants Tillerson and Swiger, and all but two of which included SEC Certifications signed by Defendant Rosenthal.
 The SEC Certifications represented to investors, among other things, that Defendants Tillerson, Swiger and Rosenthal had ensured that Exxon's internal controls were adequate to ensure accurate financial reporting.
-As detailed herein, Defendants' Class Period SEC Certifications were materially false and misleading, as Exxon's SEC filings throughout the Class Period each failed to disclose at least some of the Alleged Omitted Information and violated GAAP and SEC accounting and disclosure rules, as detailed in §V.B., infra. - 257.
-On March 4, 2015, Exxon hosted a meeting with analysts to discuss Exxon's Outlook, business strategy and investment plans.
+As detailed herein, Defendants' Relevant Period SEC Certifications were materially false and misleading, as Exxon's SEC filings throughout the Relevant Period each failed to disclose at least some of the Alleged Omitted Information and violated GAAP and SEC accounting and disclosure rules.

+- Outlook, business strategy and investment plans.
 The meeting was attended by, among others, Defendants Tillerson, Woodbury and Swiger, all of whom spoke on Exxon's behalf at some point during the meeting.
-During the call, Defendant Tillerson told analysts that Exxon's investment decisions were "[i]nformed by our energy outlook and tested across a broad range of economic parameters including a broad range of commodity prices," which "underpins and guides our company's business strategies and our investments" and "position[s] the Corporation for long-term performance across a broad range of business conditions."
+During the call, Defendant Tillerson told analysts that Exxon's investment decisions were "[i]nformed by our energy outlook and tested across a broad range of economic parameters including a broad range of commodity prices," which "underpins and guides our company's business strategies and our investments" and "position[s] the Corporation for long-term performance across a broad range of business conditions." - 271.
+At the March 4, 2015 analyst meeting, Defendant Tillerson also addressed the addition of bitumen reserves in 2014, largely from the Kearl Operation.
+Defendant Tillerson noted that these reserves helped Exxon achieve a "proved reserve replacement ratio [of] 104%, marking the 21st consecutive year [Exxon] added more oil and natural gas reserves than [Exxon] produced." - 272.
+On April 30, 2015, Exxon held its first quarter 2015 earnings conference call.
+During the call, Defendant Woodbury stated, among other things, that Exxon was "fairly confident, given the range of variables that we test [in the Outlook for Energy], that we're looking at about a 35% growth in energy demand between 2010 and 2040.
+Fundamentally, that is how Exxon-Mobil sets its investment plans, and obviously, we continue to test that not only annually but periodically." - 273.
+On May 27, 2015, Exxon held its annual shareholders meeting.
+The meeting was attended by, among others, Defendants Tillerson and Woodbury, both of whom spoke on